ealmloff/docsite/posts/templates.md

 ### Performant LiveView

-Another addition to Diouxs 0.3 is the new LiveView renderer.
+Another addition to Dioxus 0.3 is the new LiveView renderer.
 Much like its counterpart Phoenix LiveView, Dioxus LiveView enables entirely server-rendered apps and components while shipping minimal JS to the client.
 In the Liveview model, minimizing latency and bandwidth is crucial to keeping apps snappy, especially for lower-end clients.

 ![ElixirLivewview.jpg](Making%20Dioxus%20(almost)%20as%20fast%20as%20SolidJS%20baea0d5b4e614351ac8e3d4fc4240d04/ElixirLivewview.jpg)